ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 /**
  * define a customer class for our NetSuite account including custom fields.
 Standard fields come from customer.Base
  * so we don't have to repeat them here.
-This Customer class could be in a separate file (e.g Customer.ts) and
+This Customer class could be in a separate file/folder (e.g RecordTypes/Customer.ts) and
- * reused across all scripts via `import {Customer} from "./Customer"` */ class Customer extends CustomerBase {
+ * reused across all scripts via `import {Customer} from "./RecordTypes/Customer"` */ class Customer extends CustomerBase {
    @FieldType.multiselect